alismael/remote-data/README.md

 1. Clone this repo with `git clone https://github.com/alismael/remote-data`
 2. Run `npm install` in the root folder
 3. Run `npm install` in the example folder
-4. run `npm start` in the root and example folders.
+4. run `npm start` in the root and example folders

 ## License